davesmotleyprojects/RTL_SpectrumSweeper/README.md

 Start RTL_SpectrumSweeper by running    ``python RTL_SpectrumSweeper.py [opt1] [opt2] [FILENAME]``.

-[opt1] includes all (or none) of the RTL_SpectrumSweeper option.
+[opt1] includes all (or none) of the RTL_SpectrumSweeper options.
 These are:

 > -a (set aspect ratio) valid values are [0,1,N] (integer) (default = 1).
    - A value of 0 will allow the waterfall image to stretch/shrink to fill the waterfall image space.
    - A value of 1 will force the waterfall image to fit the aspect ratio of the waterfall image space.
    - A value of N will force the waterfall image space to a height of N pixels.

-> -s (set autostop value) valid values are [0,1,N] (integer) (default = 1).
+> -s (set stop value) valid values are [0,1,N] (integer) (default = 1).
-   - A value of 0 will disable the autostop feature.
+   - A value of 0 will disable the auto-stop feature.
-   - A value of 1 will autostop the spectrum sweep when the waterfall image space is filled.
+   - A value of 1 will auto-stop the spectrum sweep when the waterfall image space is filled.
-   - A value of N will autostop the spectrum sweep when the number of sweeps performed = N.
+   - A value of N will auto-stop the spectrum sweep when the number of sweeps performed = N.

 > -o (set the frequency offset value) valid values are integer values in Hz. (default = 0).
    - This value will rescale the x-axis frequency values. (that's it).
 This is useful when using an upconverter.